carbon-language/carbon-lang/clang/docs/DataFlowSanitizerDesign.rst

 Interface
 ---------

-A number of functions are provided which will create taint labels, attach labels to memory regions and extract the set of labels associated with a specific memory region.
+A number of functions are provided which will attach taint labels to memory regions and extract the set of labels associated with a specific memory region.
 These functions are declared in the header file ``sanitizer/dfsan_interface.h``.

 .. code-block:: c

-  /// Creates and returns a base label with the given description and user data. dfsan_label dfsan_create_label(const char *desc, void *userdata);

   /// Sets the label for each address in [addr,addr+size) to \c label. void dfsan_set_label(dfsan_label label, void *addr, size_t size);